pookiewookieee/school-notes/README.md

 # School Notes Repo

-Organized by the subject then unit very useful
+Organized by the subject, then unit

+use the command
+'''
+python run create-unit.py
+'''